apost/chorus-interview/README.md

 # Chorus Interview

 ## Work-in-Progress Status
 This project is a Pokémon Team Builder application, which allows users to select 6 Pokémon from the first 150 Pokémon and submit their selection to the backend.
-Below is a summary of the progress made so far, based on the commit history:
+Below is a summary of the progress made so far, expanding on the commit history:

 ### Initial Setup and Configuration:
 - [x] Set up the initial project structure and configuration.